sherwin97/Application-of-computer-vision-on-histopathological-images/README.md

 3. images folder contains the plots of training loss and validation loss obtained while doing hyperparameter search.

 4. cnn_final.ipynb is a jupyter notebook that contains all the codes including hyperparameter searching, cnn model architecture, train, validate and testing and lastly, a visualisation on the accuracy of model.

+5. python_script_folder --> currently working on converting codes to python scripts so that it can be used via command line.